Director of Litigation Research | Diligent Investigator

 - Land use and site histories

-In line with her wide-ranging interests and enthusiasm for new experiences and challenges, Allison has also contributed to projects involving archival research, image research, and content development.
+In line with her wide-ranging interests and enthusiasm for new challenges, Allison has also contributed to projects involving archival research, image research, and content development.

 Her clients include: